Provably data-driven projection method for quadratic programming

 \section{Related Works}

 \paragraph{Projection methods for LPs and QPs.} Projection methods aim to accelerate the solution of LPs and QPs by reducing the size of the problem instances.
-Prior works have investigated random projection for reducing the number of constraints~\citep{vu2019random, poirion2023random} and variables~\citep{akchen2025column}.
-Recently, \citet{sakaue2024generalization,iwata2025learning} considered a data-driven approach, learning the projection matrix for a specific problem distribution instead of random projection, targeting LPs specifically.
+Previous works have investigated random projection to reduce the number of constraints~\cite{vu2019random, poirion2023random} and variables~\cite{akchen2025column}.
+Recently, \citet{sakaue2024generalization} and \citet{iwata2025learning} considered a data-driven approach, learning the projection matrix for a specific distribution of problems instead of a random projection, specifically targeting LPs.
 Our paper extends this framework to convex QPs.

-\paragraph{Learning to optimize.} Learning to optimize leverages machine learning to develop optimization methods, i.e., by either predicting an initial solution for the exact algorithm, approximating the exact solution directly, or adapting specific components of optimization algorithms \citep{chen2022learning, amos2023tutorial, bengio2021machine}.
-Learning to project for LPs \citep{sakaue2024generalization, iwata2025learning} and convex QPs (this work) belongs to this broad category, where the learned projection matrices are used to accelerate off-the-shelf solvers and produce approximate solutions that are guaranteed to be feasible, unlike prior methods that approximate optimal solutions directly using neural networks.
+\paragraph{Learning to optimize.} Learning to optimize leverages machine learning to develop optimization methods, i.e., by predicting an initial solution for the exact algorithm, approximating the exact solution directly, or adapting specific components of optimization algorithms \cite{chen2022learning, amos2023tutorial, bengio2021machine}.
+Learning to project for LPs \cite{sakaue2024generalization, iwata2025learning} and convex QPs (this work) belongs to this broad category, where the learned projection matrices are used to accelerate off-the-shelf solvers and produce approximate solutions that are guaranteed to be feasible, unlike prior methods that approximate optimal solutions directly using neural networks.

 \paragraph{Data-driven algorithm design.} Data-driven algorithm design \citep{balcan2020data, gupta2020data} is an emerging algorithm design paradigm that proposes adapting algorithms by configuring their hyperparameters or internal components to the specific set of problem instances they must solve, rather than considering the worst-case problem instances.
 Assuming that there is an application-specific, potentially unknown problem distribution from which the problem instances are drawn, data-driven algorithm design aims to maximize its empirical performance using the observed problem instances, with the hope that the adapted algorithm will perform well on future problem instances drawn from the same problem distribution.
 Data-driven algorithm design is an active research direction in both empirical validation and theoretical analysis across various domains, including sketching and low-rank approximation \citep{indyk2019learning, bartlett2022generalization, li2023learning}, (mixed) integer linear programming \citep{balcan2018learning, li2023learning}, tuning regularization hyperparameters \citep{balcan2022provably, balcan2023new}, and other general frameworks for theoretical analysis in data-driven settings \citet{bartlett2022generalization, balcan2025algorithm, balcan2025sample}.
 Data-driven projection methods for LPs \citep{sakaue2024generalization} and QPs are specific instances of data-driven algorithm design.